-I crossed the line in 4.44.26.
-Not my best time, not my worst, but I was just grateful to have completed it, having not quite dried off from the last downpour.
+I crossed the finish line in 4 hours, 44 minutes, and 26 seconds—not my personal best, but far from my worst.
+I felt grateful just to have completed it, still not entirely dry from the last downpour.

 Even if you run slower than expected, you succeed in any marathon when you finish.

-On finishing you were handed your medal and goody bag.
-There was plenty going on in the event village so I got a coffee and waited for my friends to finish.
-There was also a post-race meal of chilli and rice, but the queue was quite long, and I never really feel like eating straight after a run.
+After finishing, I received my medal and a goody bag.
+The event village was bustling with activity, so I grabbed a coffee and waited for my friends to cross the finish line.
+Although there was a post-race meal of chilli and rice available, the queue was lengthy, and I rarely have an appetite immediately after a run.

-In the weeks leading up to the event, the beginners training plan I had followed left me feeling underprepared.
-It did, however, get me around it in one piece without aggravating my previous injury.
-Respect the distance, anyone who tries to take on a marathon without training is only asking for problems.
-Especially on a course like this.
+In the weeks leading up to the event, the beginner’s training plan I followed left me feeling underprepared.
+Nevertheless, it got me through the race without aggravating any previous injuries.
+Respect the distance; attempting a marathon without adequate training is a recipe for trouble, especially on a course like this.

 Would I do it again?

-If it didn’t require an 8-hour drive and an overnight stay in Edinburgh then yes I would.
-I can see why it was listed as one of the UK’s most scenic marathons.
-It’s a stunning course, very well organised and is one I’d recommend.
-As always, a huge thank you to all of the volunteers.
+If it didn’t entail an eight-hour drive and an overnight stay in Edinburgh, I would unquestionably participate again.
+It’s easy to see why this marathon is listed as one of the UK’s most scenic.
+It offers a stunning course, impeccable organization, and it’s one I wholeheartedly recommend.
+I extend my heartfelt thanks to all the volunteers who made this race possible.

 Entry Cost: £56.00